Sample Jason's Long Ride Worksheet

 By Colleen Messina

 3 Jason packed his backpack with snacks, sports drinks, and sunscreen after school.
-The next morning he put on his nylon shorts but noticed that his pipe cleaner legs looked white and weak.
-He waited in the driveway at 6:30 a.m. the next morning, and a red SUV pulled in the driveway at 6:33 a.m.
+The next morning, he put on his nylon shorts but noticed that his pipe cleaner legs looked white and weak.
+He waited in the driveway at 6:30 a.m. the next morning, and a red SUV pulled in the driveway a few minutes later.
 Jason squared his jaw and tried to look invincible.

 6 Sam and Brian lithely launched out of the car and loaded Jason's bike onto the rack while Jason laboriously lugged his backpack into the back seat.
-Soon the trio was on its way to Yellowstone National Park.
+Soon the three were on their way to Yellowstone National Park.
 Jason tried to breathe deeply and relax.
 He was sure that saturating his muscles with oxygen would help him last longer.
-Jason watched impregnable stands of pine trees whiz by.
-They looked like ladies in evening dresses shedding their sharp perfume into the breeze.
+Jason watched pine trees whiz by as they drove past an expansive forest.
+The smell of the trees flooded into the open windows of the car.
+Jason thought the trees were like ladies in evening dresses fanning their sharp perfume into the breeze.
 Soon the car smelled like Christmas.
-Herds of elk raised their heads and gave ear-splitting bellows as though they had stomachaches.
+Occasionally they passed by a herd of elk.
+Jason watched as they raised their heads and gave ear-splitting bellows as though they had stomachaches.
 Jason tried to quell his irrational fear that he would not live through the bike ride because of his lamentable lack of biking experience.

 8 "Those idiots should be glad they are alive," commented Brian.
-"Every year some dumb tourist thinks it's constructive to get close to those beasts.
-Then he finds out how fast they can run!"
-He laughed.
+"Every year some dumb tourists think they can get close to those beasts.
+Then they find out how fast those bison can run!" he laughed.

 For the complete story with questions: click here for printable